Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Along the AC-453 on day one of the Camino FisterraWalking Along the AC-453 Towards Ventosa

-After the 600 meters walk, the Way directs you to the right on a side road in Ventosa, avoiding the AC-453 for another 700 meters, despite crossing over it about halfway through.
+After the 600 meters walk, the Way directs you to the right onto a side road in Ventosa, avoiding the AC-453 for another 700 meters, despite crossing over it about halfway through.

 As you walk through Ventosa, pass by this hórreo, below.